Initiatives for NBFM Employees

 Examples of training

-Training by outside lecturer (In fiscal 2019, 9 programs were conducted on such themes as real estate market trends in financial administration, internal management systems, etc.)
+Training by outside lecturer (Programs were conducted on such themes as real estate market trends in financial administration, internal management systems, etc.)

 - Information exchange sessions (held weekly)

 Cross-Sectoral Human Resources Development Program

 In addition to the specialized education in the real estate, financial and other sectors mentioned above, NBFM introduced, with an aim to encourage ideas full of creativity through diversified viewpoints and sensibilities, a training support program in which the company will bear the costs of attending seminars, lectures and courses that lead to self-improvement as long as it is within the annual budget stipulated for each employee, By allowing access to trainings and educational opportunities appropriate for employees’ careers, NBFM focuses on the development of cross-sectoral human resources with wide vision, ideas and leadership that are not limited to the industry or domain.